Discover The Best Way To Smoke Chicken: Deliciously Tender Results With The Pit Barrel Cooker!

 Happy smoking!

-The Best Way To Smoke Chicken frequently asked Questions
+The Best Way To Smoke Chicken Frequently Asked Questions

 A: To keep chicken moist when smoking, you can brine it beforehand to infuse flavor and retain moisture.
 Additionally, using a water pan in your smoker can help maintain humidity levels during the cooking process, preventing the chicken from drying out.